 Sarek, a Vulcan physicist and ambassador, is Spock’s father and was originally portrayed by Mark Lenard.
 The two characters were estranged for part of the original series but reconciled after a harrowing mission.
 In taking up the baton from Sarek’s originator, Frain adds to his list of unique roles, which also includes parts in True Detective, True Blood, Gotham, and more.

 Follow the lead

-Way back in August 2016, Fuller told Ain’t It Cool News that the show’s female lead character will be referred to as “Number One” throughout much of the first season, sparking quite a bit of speculation about who will play the role and how the mysterious character will fit into the over-arching Discovery narrative.
+Way back in August 2016, former showrunner and executive producer Fuller told Ain’t It Cool News that the show’s female lead character will be referred to as “Number One” throughout much of the first season, sparking quite a bit of speculation about who will play the role and how the mysterious character will fit into the over-arching Discovery narrative.

 In December 2016, Entertainment Weekly reported that The Walking Dead actress Sonequa Martin-Green was hired to play a lieutenant commander on the Discovery, finally answering the question of who will anchor the series.
-Martin-Green will not only be the first African-American woman to lead a Star Trek series, but she’ll also play the first lead character who isn’t a starship captain.
+Martin-Green will not only be the first African-American woman to lead a Star Trek series, but she’ll also play one of the first lead characters who isn’t a starship captain.